When discussing online privacy and VPNs, the topic of WebRTC leaks and vulnerabilities frequently comes up.

 Then in the Advanced options for the WebRTC Leak Prevent extension, select “Disable non-proxied UDP (force proxy)” and then click Apply settings.

-Again, because this is an extension solution, it is not 100% safe or effective.
+Again, because this is an extension solution, it may not be 100% effective.

 The browser is usually the weak link in the chain.

-The WebRTC issue also shows us that there may be other vulnerabilities that exist with our privacy setup, which we are not even aware of.
+The WebRTC issue also shows us that there may be other vulnerabilities that exist with your privacy setup, even if you are using a good VPN to hide your IP address and location.
 (The WebRTC issue was not publicly known until 2015.)